 Lynn has the work ethic and values rural communities need as they fight to retain jobs and attract new economic development opportunities.
-He worked for Fire and Aviation Management within the Bureau of Land Management for 32 years, this experience gave him extensive program management and budgeting experience developing local, regional and national budgets with BLM.
+He worked for Fire and Aviation Management within the Bureau of Land Management for 32 years, giving him extensive program management and budgeting experience developing local, regional and national budgets with BLM.

-More recently, Lynn served as the City Manager of Vale, OR for 5 years.
+More recently, Lynn served as the City Manager of Vale, Oregon for five years.
 During that time, he was able to secure funding for an $8.5 million water system upgrade to the municipal system, which brought the city water into compliance with safe drinking water standards.

 Additionally, he served on the Malheur County Planning Commission, Lakeview City Planning Commission, Malheur County Rural Lands Committee, Southeast Area Commission on Transportation, and the Malheur County Economic Development Board.